 In mid-2015, abortion opponents in the U.S. Congress renewed a push to cut off federal funding for Planned Parenthood, a non-profit reproductive health network that is the country’s biggest abortion provider.
 This followed the release of videos by an anti-abortion group purporting to show the provider offering to sell fetal tissue, which is illegal.
 Planned Parenthood denies this, saying it sometimes charges researchers fees to cover handling costs after patients donate tissue for research.
-Efforts to overturn abortion rights entirely through state ballot initiatives giving the unborn the rights of a person have failed repeatedly, most recently in November in North Dakota and Colorado.
+Efforts to overturn abortion rights entirely through state ballot initiatives giving the unborn the rights of a person have failed repeatedly.
 The more effective challenges have been less frontal.
 In November 2013, for instance, after a new law in Texas began requiring that clinics meet stricter building codes and that abortion doctors have admitting privileges at local hospitals, 19 facilities stopped performing abortions, leaving 22 in the state.
 The fate of another dozen or so hung in the balance after the Supreme Court in June 2015 blocked Texas from enforcing the new restrictions at least until the court decides whether to hear the case.
 The Texas law is a case study in the way abortion opponents have changed strategies, opting for legislative action over the clinic blockades and violence of the past.
-Through 2013, states had approved 205 abortion restrictions since a Republican-led state-legislative push began in 2011 — more than had passed in the prior decade.
-During that time more than 70 clinics closed or stopped offering the procedure.
+Through 2014, states had approved 231 abortion restrictions since a Republican-led state-legislative push began in 2011 — more than had passed in the prior decade.
 Laws aimed at clinics are proving more potent than those aimed at patients, such as waiting periods or parental notification requirements.
-In 2014, abortion-rights supporters began to push back, introducing more state-level, pro-abortion bills than at any time since the early 1990s and challenging restrictive laws in court.
-Judges have blocked enforcement of such measures, pending further legal rulings, in Wisconsin, Mississippi, Alabama and Oklahoma.
-As 2014 came to a close, a U.S. Court of Appeal struck down a North Carolina law requiring doctors to give ultrasound presentations to women before performing abortions.
+Abortion-rights supporters have pushed back, introducing more state-level, pro-abortion bills than at any time since the early 1990s and challenging restrictive laws in court.
+Judges have blocked enforcement of such measures, pending further legal rulings, in Alabama and Oklahoma.
+Courts have ruled them unconstitutional in Wisconsin, Mississippi and North Carolina.